-A visitor (persons specified in Appendix 2 to Appendix V: Visitors who need a visa for the United Kingdom for a visit or for any other purposes where seeking entry for 6 months or less) that are travelling to the UK for the first time would normally be offered a single entry visit visa, typically only for 6 months, and then required to leave the UK.
+A visitor (persons specified in Appendix 2 to Appendix V: Visitors who need a visa for the United Kingdom for a visit or for any other purposes where seeking entry for six months or less) that are travelling to the UK for the first time would normally be offered a single entry visit visa.
+This is typically only for six months, and then they are required to leave the UK.

-There are longer visit visas, business travellers can be offered up to 24 months visit visas, while there have been many that have also been offered visit visas for up to 120 months.
+There are more extended visit visas, and business travellers can be offered up to 24 months visit visas, while there have been many that have also been offered visit visas for up to 120 months.

 What are my rights if I have not left the UK because I have Coronavirus?

 The most important declaration a frequent visit visa holder will be expected to practise when in the UK is an expressed “declaration to return to their country, at the end of the visit.”

 If you have Coronavirus and your visa is expiring, you ought to seek legal advice on how you can apply for further leave in the UK on Medical Grounds, outside of the rules.

 What are my rights as a visitor seeking NHS Treatment because I have Coronavirus?